W a n L e e P u b l i s h i n g

 to solve their mysteries.
 After all, English Setters are 'bird dogs'. :-)

 Then came the photograph of the deer with what looked like a purple nose!
-This story
+This photograph

 Learn about backyard birds with this fun mystery series.